 The indigenous families are seen languishing in those cave openings, with their feet and lower legs covered with snow-white limestone dust, and but a home-spun blanket insufficiently covering the opening.
 They watch the real world pass by, carried in the old retired US school busses below, all repurposed for Guatemalan cross-country commuter transit.

-The tale finds a self-absorbed, entrepreneurial Mexican husband who has a great eye for blackjack spielen & Forex charts know how and his bright, supportive wife seeking to make some exorbitant profits by hopping over the border from San Cristobel, just for a few days, to make some deals on indigenous art, craftworks and cryptocurrency for the latest of his small business start-up schemes.
+The tale finds a self-absorbed, entrepreneurial Mexican husband who has a great eye for blackjack spielen, slotmachines such as book of dead 2019 & Forex charts know how and his bright, supportive wife seeking to make some exorbitant profits by hopping over the border from San Cristobel, just for a few days, to make some deals on indigenous art, craftworks and cryptocurrency for the latest of his small business start-up schemes.

 They experience dealing with the ominously sketchy officials the Talisman passport checkpoint shack.
 They then take the military truck-bed ride for the mile-long ride through the jungle to the first Guatemalan bus stop.
 The shifty escort riding with them in the old truck-bed comments twice that he likes the wife’s hat, grinning and nodding oddly at the hat.